PKavya1792/Javascript/assignments.md

 Bonus points for using `map` and `reduce`.

 ## Ex.
 11
-Create an arrow function named: `countIt` that counts the number of integer numbers, decimal numbers and strings.
+Create an arrow function named: `countIt` that counts the number of integer numbers, decimal numbers and strings from an array.
 This arrow function calls the following functions:
   - `countNumbers`
   - `countStrings`
   - `countDecimals`

 The fuction `countIt` accepts two parameters;
- - Input array
+ - An input array of integer numbers, decimal numbers and strings
  - A string that represents the type of things to search for (e.g. "numbers", "strings", "decimals")

 Usage #1: